lupyuen/lupyuen.github.io/src/spi.md

     }
 ```

-We call `lli_list_init` to create the DMA Linked List that will contain every SPI Transfer...
+We call `lli_list_init` to create the DMA Linked Lists (Transmit and Receive) that will contain every SPI Transfer...

 ```c
     ret = lli_list_init(&ptxlli, &prxlli, TxData, RxData, Len);